 Students learn about the nature of being kind and compassionate and how these characteristics make our campus and the world a positive place for all people.
 A goal of the group is to teach students how individual actions can positively impact people and how random acts of kindness can build confidence, compassion, and character.
 Monthly themes are associated with various kindness activities that take place in the classrooms and around campus.

-Students explore, discuss, and research many of the fundamental issues that impact people all over the world.
-Some of these include poverty, access to education, gender equality, ethical purchasing, and public health/disease prevention.
+Students explore, discuss, and research many of the fundamental issues that impact people all over the world, including poverty, access to education, gender equality, ethical purchasing, and public health/disease prevention.
 Through discussion, news analysis, interviews, and presentations, students deepen their understanding and raise awareness about organizations that are working to combat these problems.
-Students recognize that in addition to the responsibilities they have to their own countries, everyone shares the responsibility of improving human conditions around the world.
+Students recognize that in addition to the responsibilities they have in their own countries, everyone shares the responsibility of improving human conditions around the world.

-This group focuses on using students’ individual skills, strengths, and ideas to contribute to successful event planning.
-They host events for their Middle School peers and the Elementary School, working as a team to execute these events smoothly and troubleshoot any complications.
-Students gain organizational and leadership skills, and they also learn about the importance of service to others and their community.
+This group focuses on using individual skills, strengths, and ideas to contribute to successful event planning.
+They host events for their Middle School peers, working as a team to execute these events smoothly and troubleshoot any complications.
+Students gain organizational and leadership skills while learning about the importance of service to others and their community.

-Student Council includes students in grades 6–8 who are elected by their peers.
+Student Council includes elected representatives from all three grade levels.
 The group is responsible for creating positive connections between students and faculty along with raising the profile of the Middle School at TASIS.
-They organize events and assemblies, including Family Weekend, Shadow Day, and the Spirit Games.
+They organize events and assemblies.
 Students have the opportunity to make changes in the Middle School and serve as the voice of their peers.
-They also develop their leadership, communication, and IT skills.
+They also develop their leadership, communication (especially public speaking), and IT skills.

 For more information, please contact MS Service Learning Coordinator MJ Breton.